 Individuals, societies, associations, clubs etc. can make nominations.

-- Complete the Nomination guide and form [PDF, 1.2 MB] also available at all Christchurch City Council Service Centres and Public Libraries
+- Complete the nomination form [PDF, 229 KB] which is also available at all Christchurch City Council Service Centres and Public Libraries.

 - Post your completed nomination to Civic Awards, Christchurch City Council, PO Box 73016, Christchurch or